List of Canna hybridists: 1880s Wilhelm Pfitzer

-Messrs Wilhelm Pfitzer of Stadt Fellbach in Germany produced over 300 new cultivars up until the early 1950s.
+Messrs Wilhelm Pfitzer from Fellbach in Germany produced over 300 new cultivars up until the early 1950s.
 Many generations of the founder, Wilhelm, followed in the business, which is still in existence on a small scale.
 Wilhelm's son Walter took over control of the business in the 1870s until his death in 1931.
-Until then, Walter Pfitzer was still in demand judging at international fairs, exhibitions, and shows, retaining his Presidency and Vice Presidency of the German and British Gladiolus Societies respectively, right until the end.
+Until then, Walter Pfitzer was still in demand judging at international fairs, exhibitions, and shows, retaining his presidency and Vice Presidency of the German and British Gladiolus Societies respectively, right until the end.
 His continual interest in Cannas meant a steady supply of new cultivars being produced each year.

 In 1933, there were about 150 employees worldwide.
 That same year, in order to celebrate the elevation of Fellbach to the status of a city, the firm named one of its best seedlings that year as Canna ‘Stadt Fellbach’, meaning ‘City of Fellbach’.
 That is still a popular cultivar in this day and age.

 Walter's children Paul, Anna & Rudolf followed their father into the business, but in the 1950s they were forced to abandon the breeding of Cannas, as the high cost of German labour meant that they could no longer compete with Mediterranean countries, who also enjoyed a more favourable climate.